selectel/terraform-provider-selectel/README.md

 Getting Started with Terraform at Selectel: [kb.selectel.com](https://kb.selectel.com/docs/selectel-cloud-platform/main-services/instructions/how_to_use_terraform/).
 Documentation is available at: [docs/providers/selectel](https://www.terraform.io/docs/providers/selectel/index.html).
-You can find examples in this repository: [examples](https://github.com/terraform-providers/terraform-provider-selectel/tree/master/examples).
+You can find examples in this repository: [selectel/terraform-examples](https://github.com/selectel/terraform-examples).
-Also there are lots of examples in the [selectel/terraform-examples](https://github.com/selectel/terraform-examples).

 ## Developing the Provider

-If you wish to work on the provider, you'll first need [Go](https://golang.org) installed on your machine (version 1.17+ is _required_).
+If you wish to work on the provider, you'll first need [Go](https://golang.org) installed on your machine (version 1.24+ is _required_).

 To compile the provider, run `make build`.
 This will build the provider and put the provider binary in the current directory.